mjostaszewski/BH21-BioHAckrXiv-paper/report/paper.md

 ![The Nightingale plugin in the MINERVA Platform \label{fig_nmp}](./nghtgl_mnv_plg.png)

-The Nightingale plugin relies on the UniProt identifiers in the Map for which it is loaded ().
+The Nightingale plugin relies on the UniProt identifiers in the Map for which it is loaded (code available https://gitlab.lcsb.uni.lu/minerva/plugins/protvista).
 It displays the set of annotations interactively, extending the content of a given Map.
-Moreover, the plugin allows to incorporate genomic data overlays into the Nightingale visualisation.
+Moreover, the plugin allows to incorporate genetic variant overlays into the Nightingale visualisation, for variants where information on amino-acid change is provided.

-We defined standards for the data exchange for Nightingale components, to make them easily usable by other ELIXIR resources.

 # Conclusions

+We have harmonised protein and pathway-level visualisation tools, allowing faster and more effcient exploration and interpretation of disease-related molecular mechanisms.

+First, we enabled side-to-side browsing of UniProt and Disease Maps contents.
+Bringing together detailed protein annotations and showing the pathway context for these proteins at the same time.

+By setting up the Nightingale MINERVA plugin, we extended the support of the library to the Disease Maps.
+Moreover, we defined standards for the data exchange for Nightingale components, to make them easily usable by other ELIXIR resources.

+Finally, the use-case of COVID-19 allowed us to identify gaps in the COVID-19 Disease Map, and to prepare a dedicated build with enriched annotation of the Map.